 - In what ways might hosting QI projects facilitate organisational change?

-All outputs from the Capacity & Capability research theme can be accessed here
+Outputs from the Capacity & Capability research theme can be accessed on our publications page.

 In addition, the Academic Health Sciences Partnership (AHSP) supported the subscription to BMJ Quality.
 This has resulted in nine (to date) published papers in BMJ Quality Improvement Reports; available on the AHSP website.